TL-System/ns.py/README.md

 * `Packet`: a simple representation of a network packet, carrying its creation time, size, packet id, flow id, source and destination.

-* `PacketDistGenerator`: generates packets according to provided distributions of inter-arrival times and packet sizes.
+* `DistPacketGenerator`: generates packets according to provided distributions of inter-arrival times and packet sizes.

-* `PacketTraceGenerator`: generates packets according to a trace file, with each row in the trace file representing a packet.
+* `TracePacketGenerator`: generates packets according to a trace file, with each row in the trace file representing a packet.

 * `PacketSink`: receives packets and records delay statistics.